magento/devdocs/src/guides/v2.2/rest/tutorials/orders/order-add-items.md

 This article shows how to add a simple product, a downloadable product, and a [bundle product](https://glossary.magento.com/bundle-product) to the cart.

-This calls are performed on behalf of a customer, and the customer's token is specified in the [authorization](https://glossary.magento.com/authorization) header.
+These calls are performed on behalf of a customer, and the customer's token is specified in the [authorization](https://glossary.magento.com/authorization) header.

 ### Add a simple product to a cart {#add-simple}